LDNReview

 Biang Biang Hand-Pulled Noodles

 These are some chewy mothers.
 They’re nicknamed belt noodles because of their shape, but we just call them buff noodles.
 Because they’re really, really good.
-They’re a perfect one person bowl of food.
+The perfect one person bowl of food.

 photo credit: Stan Lee